gumaerc-testorg/res.2-005-spring-2015/content/pages/syllabus/_index.md

 ### What will participants do?

 High-school girls will spend the day learning the design process, 3D computer modeling, how to write code, and how to build a circuit.
 Participants tour a rapid prototyping machine shop and see how 3D printed jewelry and laser-cut purses are created.
-They will design a bracelet using [SolidWorks®](https://www.solidworks.com/sw/education/student-software-3d-mcad.htm) and code a [FLORA](https://www.adafruit.com/products/659) in Arduino for a wearable circuit with pressure sensor and LEDs.
+They will design a bracelet using [SolidWorks{{< sup "®" >}}](https://www.solidworks.com/sw/education/student-software-3d-mcad.htm) and code a [FLORA](https://www.adafruit.com/products/659) in Arduino for a wearable circuit with pressure sensor and LEDs.

 Grading
 -------